Objectives for Sonic Design Damping Feet

 to harmonic distortion in the amplifier.
 A soft over-damped support where the

 resonance frequency is a little too high seems to make the music sound dull.
-The

-compared to a car with too-hard shock absorbers, where much of the vibrations
+can be compared to a car with too-hard shock absorbers, where much of the vibrations

 will pass through even if they are not amplified.

-The special engineering foam used in Sonic Design's Damping Feet also has
+The special engineering foam used in Sonic Design's Damping Feet also

-other unique qualities.
+has other unique qualities.
 One of these is that its modulus of elasticity decreases

 when loaded.
-Consequently the thickness of the foot and its compression can be
+Consequently the thickness of the foot and its compression can

-resonance frequency of less than 7 Hz horizontally.
+is a resonance frequency of less than 7 Hz horizontally.

 It appears that loudspeakers on stands have major problems with resonance's.
-In

-To get the best possible isolation and damping it is important that the feet are
+To get the best possible isolation and damping it is important that the feet

-properties.
+stiffness properties.
 (See "How to weigh your speakers").

-Sonic Design Standard Damping Feet for loudspeakers
+Sonic Design Standard Damping Feet for loudspeakers/subwoofers

 The Standard Damping Feet are somewhat thinner, have a larger overload